The Ten Commandments (1923 film): The prologue

 The opening statement explains that modern society mocked Judeo-Christian morality until it witnessed the horrors of World War I; it then beseeches the viewer to return to the Commandments, calling them "the fundamental principles without which mankind cannot live together.
 They are not laws—they are the LAW."
 From there, the Book of Exodus is recounted, starting just after the ninth plague.

 After their flight from Egypt, and the Crossing of the Red Sea, Moses climbs Mount Sinai and witnesses the Commandments given as writing in the sky, which he then carves into stone tablets.
-When he returns, he finds the Israelites have fallen into debauchery and built a golden calf to worship.
+When he returns, he finds that the Israelites have fallen into debauchery and built a golden calf to worship.
 Furiously, he smashes the Commandments, deeming the Israelites unworthy.
-An Israelite man and woman seducing each other find, to the horror of both, that the woman has hideous sores covering her hands and is unclean, prompting her to beg Moses to be cleansed.
+Dathan and Miriam seduce each other, to the horror of both, that she has hideous sores covering her hands and is unclean, prompting her to beg Moses to be cleansed.
 Moses calls on God's power and lightning destroys the calf.

 The story

-Two brothers, John and Dan McTavish, live with their mother Martha, a believer in Biblical inerrancy.
-The two brothers make opposite decisions; John follows his mother's teaching of the Commandments, becoming a carpenter living on meager earnings, and Dan, now an avowed atheist who is convinced the Commandments offer him nothing, vows to break every one of them and rise to the top.
+Two brothers, John and Dan McTavish, live with their mother, Martha McTavish, a believer in Biblical inerrancy.
+The two brothers make opposite decisions; John follows his mother's teaching of the Commandments, becoming a carpenter living on meager earnings, and Dan, now an avowed atheist who is convinced that the Commandments offer him nothing, vows to break every one of them and rise to the top.

 Martha evicts Dan from her house.
 He stops at a lunch wagon.
-There, Mary, an impoverished but beautiful young woman, steals a bite of Dan's sandwich, triggering a madcap chase after her.
-She takes refuge in the McTavish house, where John convinces his mother to take Mary in for the night.
+There, Mary Leigh, an impoverished but beautiful young woman, steals a bite of Dan's sandwich, triggering a madcap chase after her.
+She seeks refuge in the McTavish house, where John convinces his mother to take Mary in for the night.
 John also convinces Dan to set aside his grievance and stay; he introduces Dan to Mary.
 Dan quickly wins Mary over with his freewheeling ways.
-Martha's strict observance of the Sabbath causes friction when Dan and Mary dance on Sunday, and, although John tries to convince his mother to show grace, Dan and Mary decide it's time to run off together.
+Martha's strict observance of the Sabbath causes friction when Dan and Mary dance on Sunday, and, although John tries to convince his mother to show grace, Dan and Mary decide that it is time to run off together.

 Three years later, Dan has become a corrupt contractor.
 He earns a contract to build a massive cathedral and decides to cut the amount of cement in the concrete to dangerously low levels, pocketing the money saved and becoming very rich.
-He puts John, still a bachelor, in charge of construction, hoping to use him to provide his mother the gifts that she refuses to accept from Dan.
-Dan cheats on Mary with Sally, a Eurasian adulteress.
+He puts John, still a bachelor, in charge of construction, hoping to use him to provide his mother with the gifts that she refuses to accept from Dan.
+Dan cheats on Mary with Sally Lung, a Eurasian adulteress.
 One day, Martha visits John at his work site; a wall collapses on her.
-Fatally injured, with her last words, she tells Dan she spent too much time trying to teach fear, not love, of God.
+Fatally injured, with her last words, she tells Dan that she spent too much time trying to teach fear, not love, of God.